gbxyz/pepper/README.md

 # SYNTAX

 Once running, Pepper provides a simple command line interface.
 The available commands are listed below.

-You can use the `help` command to view this list when pepper is running.
+## Getting Help

+Use `help COMMAND` at any time to get information about that command.
+Where a command supports different object types (ie domain, host, contact), use `help command-type`, ie `help create-domain`.

 ## Connection Management